kubemq-io/kubemq-bridges/examples/aggregate/README.md

 # KubeMQ Bridges - Aggregate Example

-In this example we demonstrate how to aggregate data from multiple clusters as sources (in this case events) and send all the events to single cluster for further processing.
+In this example we demonstrate how to aggregate data from multiple clusters as sources (in this case events) and send all the events to single cluster as targets for further processing.

 ![aggregate-example](../../.github/assets/aggregate-example.jpeg)

 ## Configuration

+### KubeMQ Bridges Configuration
 ```yaml
 apiPort: 8081
 bindings: